BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 A system is closed with respect to its operations, but it remains structurally coupled, physically embedded, and constantly susceptible to irritation by its environment.
 This very coupling presupposes a certain 'fit'.

-## 8. Reality an Inconsistency Solution
+## 8. Reality as Inconsistency Solution

 To summarize Luhmann's *operational constructivism*:
 We assume that systems and their environments are real, meaning that they genuinely exist.